Nearius-River/2kRP_Project/README.md

     `$playersonmap`: The count of all players in the current map (the map you're in).

+    `$version`: The current application version.

 You can use these patterns anywhere you want and in any way you like.

 ## Known problems

 1. The program uses a simple terminal interface to communicate with the user, giving only the option of minimizing or closing the window.

 Proposed solution: Implement a complete graphical interface, with a tab to set user preferences and configure the app.

-2. The installation may be too hard for lesser technological people and requires too many steps/configurations to be made Proposed solution: Transform the app into a singular .exe file keeping the functionality OR implement better ways to install the app automatically.
+2. The installation may be too hard for lesser technological people and requires too many steps/configurations to be made.

+Proposed solution: Transform the app into a singular .exe file keeping the functionality OR implement better ways to install the app automatically.

 ## Contributions